zicna/validations-in-controller-actions-rails-lab/README.md

 1. The content is at least 100 characters long.
 1. Change `AuthorsController#create` to re-render the form if the new author is invalid.
 1. Change `PostsController#update` to re-render the form if the updated post is invalid.

-<p class='util--hide'>View <a href='https://learn.co/lessons/validations-in-controller-actions-rails-lab' title='Validations In Controller Actions Lab'>Validations In Controller Actions Lab</a> on Learn.co and start learning to code for free.</p>